TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 </ul>
 </li>
  	<li>In your reflective journal, briefly describe your experiences in the search for a journal article, what worked well, what did not, what key search terms did you use, what databases did you search?</li>
- 	<li>Note that you will be asked some questions related to your search strategies as part of your third assignment.
+ 	<li>Note that you will be asked some questions related to your search strategies as part of your blog post for this unit.
 See Unit 2 Assessment for more details.</li>
 </ul>
 &nbsp;
 <h3>Learning Activity 2.4: Searching for Books</h3>